axtk/react-store/README.md

 };
 ```

-This is essentially all of it, but some minor improvements can be added to this.
+This is essentially all of it.

+### Custom store-specific hooks

-The store keys available to the application and optionally the hooks associated with them can be collected in a single place to be further reused:
+Optionally, the keys of the stores available to the application and the hooks associated with them can be collected in a single place to be further reused:

 ```js
 // stores.js